-Engage Every Student is a bold new call to action to provide high-quality out-of-school time learning opportunities for every child who wants to participate.
+Engage Every Student is a bold call to action to provide high-quality out-of-school time learning opportunities for every child who wants to participate.

 All students should have the supports they need to realize their full potential.
 Afterschool and summer learning programs are a critical part of that support.

 Through the American Rescue Plan, school districts, cities, and states have funding and an unprecedented opportunity to partner with high-quality expanded learning programs to support students’ well-being and academic growth.

 The U.S. Department of Education has partnered with the Afterschool Alliance, AASA, the School Superintendents Association, National League of Cities, National Summer Learning Association, and the National Comprehensive Center to provide schools and communities the connections and assistance they may need to expand access to afterschool and summer learning programs.